christianalfoni/EmptyBox/posts/2016_03_27_Creating-apps-with-observables.md

 5. Set the isLoading state to `isLoading: false`
 6. Set an error state if server response fails

-So an observable in our application does not only do "one thing", it can do lots of stuff.
-This is what I mean saying that **input -> output** has lots of stuff happening in between.
-Although you start with a click and end up with and updated UI, there are lots more happening here.
+So we need the observables of our app to access a lot more than a *count state*.
+The question is how we can share this state produced between different observables.
+Like the count on the initial example can only be changed through the created observables, not a completely new one inside a different component.

-So what we need is a concept where we can define an observable and do all of the things we see on this list.
-We also need a way to generically produce state.
-The example above is hardcoded to changing the count.
-Lets head on!
+To solve this we create a global state store.
+Personally I have very good experience with creating a single state store/tree for the application.
+This prevents you getting into issues where one part of your state is isolated from other state.
+We will use [ImmutableJS](https://facebook.github.io/immutable-js/) to hold the state.
+This will also allow for render optimizations later and gives a nice API for updating the state in our state store.

 #### Producing state with observables
-Our global state store will use [ImmutableJS]() to hold the state of the application.
-This will allow for render optimizations later and gives a nice API for updating the state in our state store.
-So first lets look at how you define an observable in the application:
+Lets see how our little framework creates a new application with some state and an observable which changes some state.

 ```javascript